Rows of young potato plants in the rural kitchen garden.

 South African farmers receive zero government subsidies and are under immense cost pressures.
 Taking input costs, transport, marketing and production into account, potato product costs come to between R160,000 and R240,000 per hectare.

-Potato Production Costs - RegenZ
+Potato production cost - RegenZ

 The Real Risks of Potato Dumping